A service of UCHealth

 - Completion of three years of post-graduate training in an ACGME-approved program in the United States or Canada.*

-To assure that a systematic and fair process is used for selecting eligible applicants, our program:
+To assure that a systematic and fair process is used for selecting eligible applicants, the Fort Collins Program:

 - Participates in the National Resident Matching Program (NRMP).

-- Does not discriminate with regard to sex, race, age, sexual orientation, gender identity, religion, color, national origin, disability, or any other applicable legally protected status.
+- Does not discriminate with regard to sex, gender identity, race, age, religion, color, national origin, disability, or any other applicable legally protected status.